Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries: Supplementary Material for ``Inhomogeneous Quantum Quenches of Conformal Field Theory with Bondaries"

 In the main text, we have defined the light cone coordinates $x_\pm\in[0,L]$ as initial positions of a quasiparticle reaching point $(x,t)$ from the left/right, which we have rewritten in \cref{reflected-w*}.

 Once we have $y=g(x)$ for $x\in[0,L]$, for a given time $t$, we can calculate $y_\pm$ and $x_\pm$ from \cref{reflected-w*}, and calculate

-Then we have all the ingredients to calculate the entanglement entropy in equation \cref{entanglement entropy final}.
+Then we have all the ingredients to calculate the entanglement entropy in the main text Eq.
+(10).
 So we will only specify $y=g(x)$ for $x\in[0,L]$ for our quench examples shown in the main text Tab.
-I. The expression for $S_{A}$ comes from substituting $\frac{\partial x_\pm}{\partial x}$ and $x_\pm=g^{-1}(y_\pm)$ in the main text \cref{entanglement entropy final}.
+I. The expression for $S_{A}$ comes from substituting $\frac{\partial x_\pm}{\partial x}$ and $x_\pm=g^{-1}(y_\pm)$ in the main text Eq.
+(10).

 1. \emph{Truncated entanglement Hamiltonian (tEH) quench}.
 The entanglement quench is the quench associated with the deformation:

 which yields

 Unless $L_1=L_2=0$, the tEH quench has generic boundary effect.